The Biggest Douche in the Universe: Plot

 Meanwhile, Chef's parents successfully exorcise Kenny's spirit from Cartman, but since Chef has not brought a "victim child" into which to transfer the spirit, it flies around their house before occupying a pot roast.
 Cartman returns to his normal self and Chef's parents give him the roast to take back to South Park.
 However, Chef, Cartman, and Liane end up forgetting to claim the pot roast at the baggage claim in the airport.

 At the psychic showdown, Stan finally convinces Kyle and much of the audience that, although it may be comforting to think of their deceased relatives talking to them, such a fate isn't a particularly desirable one, especially if it means that they have to talk to Edward.
 A large spacecraft suddenly crashes through the studio roof.
-The nomination committee for the annual "Biggest Douche in the Universe" award, made up of several different aliens, comes to take Edward to the award ceremony for they have accepted Stan's nomination he unintentionally made earlier.
-Once taken there, Edward wins the prize despite throughout the entire episode yelling "I am not a douche!", beating a variety of aliens including one that is literally a giant douche.
+The Intergalactic BDIU Committee, made up of several different aliens, comes to take Edward to the award ceremony for they have accepted Stan's nomination he unintentionally made earlier.
+Once taken there, Edward wins the 478th annual "Biggest Douche in the Universe" award, despite throughout the entire episode yelling "I am not a douche!", beating a variety of aliens including one that is literally a giant douche.

 Throughout the episode, fictional trailers play for Rob Schneider's latest comedy vehicles.
 Near the end of the episode a trailer is shown wherein Schneider finds the abandoned pot roast and eats it, thus allowing Kenny's spirit to possess him.
 The resulting movie shows him living out Kenny's former life until he is shot and impaled on a flag pole.